revbayes/revbayes.github.io/tutorials/geosse/index.md

 r_e := rho_e * m_e
 ```

-From these extinction rates (which are actually single-region extinction rates), we will set up global extinction rates for each possible range in the state space.
+From these extinction rates (which are actually single-region extinction rates), we will set up lineage-level extinction rates for each possible range in the state space.
 In the GeoSSE model, lineage-level extincion events occur when a species goes globally extinct (i.e. it loses the last region from its range).
 Therefore, we will assign all multi-region ranges an extinction rate of 0, and we will assign all single-region ranges an extinction rate equal to the local extirpation rate.
 Note, ranges are numbered such that indices `1`, `2`, through `num_regions` correspond to ranges that respectively contain only region 1, region 2, up through the last region in the system.

 ```
 for (i in 1:num_ranges) {